Corporate Governance

 The Committee is responsible for maintaining a Board of directors that is diverse and has an appropriate mix of skills, experience and knowledge to be an effective decision-making body, ensuring that the Board is comprised of directors who contribute to the successful management of the Company and discharge their duties having regard to the law and the highest standards of corporate governance, considering and recommending Board candidates for election or re-election and reviewing succession planning.

-The Nomination and Remuneration Committee plans to undertake a detailed selection process as per the Group’s recruitment and diversity standards to appoint or re-appoint a director to the Board.
+The Nomination and Remuneration Committee plans to undertake a detailed selection process as per the Company’s recruitment and diversity standards to appoint or re-appoint a director to the Board.
 Included in this process are appropriate reference checks which include but not limited to character reference and bankruptcy to ensure that the Board remains appropriate for that of a UK quoted company.

 - A review by the Board of the Company’s financial performance;